 Magnetic Dress-up Sets by Melissa & Doug

-The Joey Magnetic Dress-up Set, as well as the Julia Magnetic Dress-up Set, takes me back to the days of the Betsy McCall paper doll of McCall magazine.
+The Joey Magnetic Dress-up Set takes me back to the days of the Betsy McCall paper doll of McCall magazine.
 I can’t tell you how much I looked forward to my Mother’s monthly magazine!
 After she was finished, I had the magazine to myself to carefully cut out the pieces and continue creating Betsy’s story!

 If you know you’re going to have to wait at an appointment for a while these would be great toys to take along to engage your child in hands-on, imagination-rich play.
 So in that regard and the above benefits, they get a PLAY ON stamp of approval…with a couple of annoying drawbacks: